-Let us introduce the notation for the notional principal of the holder's cross-currency portfolio and for its partition into the domestic and foreign holdings.
+We also need the notation for the notional principal of the holder's cross-currency portfolio and for its decomposition into the domestic and foreign holdings.
 We consider an agent who invests at time 0 in a portfolio of domestic and foreign risky assets with a total wealth equal to $\Np$ (in AUD).
-Then the notional principal $\Np$ can be split into holdings of domestic and foreign assets as follows $\Np=\Nd+\Nfd$ where $\Nd$ (in AUD) is the notional principal of domestic assets in holder's portfolio and $\Nfd$ (also given in AUD) is the notional principal of their foreign assets expressed in the domestic currency.
-We also denote by $\Nf$ the notional principal of foreign assets in holder's portfolio expressed in the foreign currency, which means that $\Nf:=(\X_0)^{-1}\Nfd$ (in USD) and thus we obtain an equivalent representation $\Np=\Nd+\X_0\Nf$.
-We find it convenient to introduce the weight $w:=\Nd/\Np$, which gives the proportion of the total wealth invested in domestic assets and the weight $1-w:=\Nfd/\Np$ representing the proportion of the total wealth invested in foreign assets.
-For simplicity of notation, in what follows we use $\Np$ as the notional principal of both the holder's portfolio and a related EPS.
+Then the notional principal $\Np$ can be decomposed into domestic and foreign holdings as follows $\Np=\Nd+\Nfd$ where $\Nd$ (in AUD) is the notional principal of domestic assets in holder's portfolio and $\Nfd$ (also given in AUD) is the notional principal of foreign assets expressed in the domestic currency.
+Recall that we denote by $\Nf$ the notional principal of foreign assets in holder's portfolio expressed in the foreign currency, which means that $\Nf =(\X_0)^{-1}\Nfd$ (in USD).
+This leads to an equivalent representation $\Np=\Nd+\X_0\Nf$.